Impact of culture on aviation safety: Tenerife airport disaster

-On March 27, 1977, two Boeing 747 passenger jets, KLM Flight 4805 and Pan Am Flight 1736, collided on the foggy runway at Los Rodeos Airport (now Tenerife North Airport), on the Spanish island of Tenerife, Canary Islands, killed at least 583 people, making it the deadliest accident in aviation history.
-Before takeoff, the KLM flight engineer expressed his concern about the Pan Am not being clear of the runway by asking the pilots in his own cockpit, "Is he not clear, that Pan American?"
+On March 27, 1977, two Boeing 747 passenger jets, KLM Flight 4805 and Pan Am Flight 1736, collided on the foggy runway at Los Rodeos Airport (now Tenerife North Airport), on the Spanish island of Tenerife, Canary Islands, killing 583 people in the deadliest accident in aviation history.
+During the KLM's prematurely initiated takeoff roll, the KLM flight engineer expressed to the Captain and First Officer his concern about the Pan Am not being clear of the runway by asking, "Is he not clear, that Pan American?"
 The KLM captain emphatically replied "Oh, yes" and continued with the takeoff, snubbing the junior officer's concern.
 This event led to widespread establishment of crew resource management as a fundamental part of airline pilots' training.